Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ![](https://i.imgur.com/ztt7vnJ.png)

 #### Work Performed:
-* Set searchbar `type` attribute to "search" rather than text.
+* Set serach bar `type` <abbr title="An HTML element modifier.">attribute</abbr> to "search" rather than text.
-* Ensured leading zero was present in all CSS attributes that have decimal number values.
+* Ensured leading zero was present in all <abbr title="Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.">CSS</abbr> <abbr title="An HTML element modifier.">attributes</abbr> that have decimal number values.
-* Tab-indented CSS in accordance with MediaWiki's linter.
+* Tab-indented <abbr title="Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.">CSS</abbr> in accordance with MediaWiki's linter.
 * Added linter-highlighted spaces/newlines where missing.
 * Corrected `border-radius` to MediaWiki's standard of `2px`.
 * Added `sans-serif` as generic backup font to `Lato`.